malte-koenig/BachelorThesis/README.md

 ## Word Embeddings Training

 Word2Vec and FastText embeddings were trained in [word_embeddings.ipynb](word_embeddings.ipynb)
-GloVe embeddings were trained with the following code https://nlp.stanford.edu/projects/glove/
+GloVe embeddings were trained with the downloadable implementation of the follwing website: https://nlp.stanford.edu/projects/glove/
-"Compass Embeddings" were trained with the following code https://github.com/valedica/twec
+"Compass Embeddings" were trained with the implementation found in the following public repository:  https://github.com/valedica/twec

 ## LDA Topic Modeling